makohda/IDRC_first_step_course_2018/README.md

 ```
 _Push Q key for quit_

 ">" is a kind of shell function.
 Here, ">" works for redirecting command output to the specific file.
-We call this function as "redict".
+We call this function as "redirect".
--S is a option of less command.
-It change less behavior to chop-long-lines.
+-S is an option of less command.
+It changes less behavior into chop-long-lines.
 Commands have their specific options.
 You can see like this.
 ```
 $ less --help
 $ cat --help
 ```

-## Install softwares required for sequence analysis#1
+## Install software required for sequence analysis#1
 At first, type this, to tell homebrew much more scientific programs
 `$ brew tap brewsci/bio`